 In fact, Sue is enjoying Resurrection of the Daleks so much…

-Sue: I wish this story was four parts instead of two.
+Sue: I wish it was four parts instead of two.

-The episode concludes when the Doctor and Stein arrive on the Daleks’ battle cruiser in the TARDIS.
+The episode concludes as the Doctor and Stein arrive on the Daleks’ battle cruiser in the TARDIS.
 But there’s a twist: Stein is a Dalek agent!

 The credits roll.